 For as long as I can remember I’ve been a sentimental person.
 I love mementos - tokens from beloved memories, places or people.
 So when I was handed a camera at 15, I fell in love.
 I didn’t realize it then, but my desire to preserve, to remember and to hold onto memories had finally met its perfect medium.
 By the time I was in college, I had firmly cemented myself as “the girl with the camera,” documenting everything from silly teenage antics to family vacations to world travels.

-When I’m not fawning over florals or photographing lovely people, I’m the mother of the most wonderful little girl, Adeline, wife of the handsomest man I know, Brendan, and foster mama to any kiddo who needs a home.
+When I’m not fawning over florals, planning my next trip or photographing lovely people, I’m the mother of the most wonderful little girl, Adeline, wife of the handsomest man I know, Brendan, and foster mama to any kiddo who needs a home.

 “TRAVELING – IT LEAVES YOU SPEECHLESS, THEN TURNS YOU INTO A STORYTELLER.”

 New York, NY